 - The similarities between designing for kids and adults

-- A framework for designing for kids
+- A framework for designing apps for kids

-- Tips for designing for kids
+- Tips and best practices for building apps for kids

 The main difference between building apps for kids and designing for adults comes down to the goal(s) of the users.
-According to Debra Gelman, author of Designing for Kids: Digital Products for Playing and Learning, when you are designing for adults—even when designing games for adults—the goal is to help them cross the finish line.
-When you are designing for children, the finish line is just a small part of the story.
+According to Debra Gelman, author of Designing for Kids: Digital Products for Playing and Learning, when designing for adults—even when developing games for adults—the goal is to help them cross the finish line.
+When designing digital products for children, the finish line is just a small part of the story.

 Here are four key differences to consider when building apps for kids.

-1. Kids love a good challenge or conflict
+1. Kids Love a Good Challenge or Conflict

 A prime example is Toca House, a popular iPad app by the makers at Toca Boca, which challenges children to vacuum a dirty rug.
 Of course, the rug is not clean after just one swipe because that wouldn’t be hard enough.